CVA6 RISC-V Virtualization: Architecture, Microarchitecture, and Design Space Exploration: Background

 \subsection{RISC-V "stimecmp/vstimecmp" Extension (Sstc)}

-The RISC-V Sstc extension \cite{scheid2021} aims at enhancing supervisor mode with its own timer interrupt facility, thus eliminating the large overheads for emulating S/HS-mode timers and timer interrupt generation up in M-mode.
+\bs{The RISC-V Sstc extension \cite{scheid2021} aims to enhance supervisor mode with its timer interrupt facility, thus eliminating the large overheads for emulating S/HS-mode timers and timer interrupt generation up in M-mode.
 The Sstc extension also adds a similar facility to the Hypervisor extension for VS-mode.
-To enable direct control over timer interrupts in the HS/S-mode and VS-mode, the Sstc encompasses two additionally CSRs: (i) \textit{stimecmp} and (ii) \textit{vstimecmp}.
-Whenever the value of \textit{time} counter register is greater then the value of \textit{stimecmp}, the supervisor timer interrupt pending (\textit{STIP}) bit goes high and a timer interrupt is deliver to HS/S-mode.
-The same happens for VS-mode, with one subtle difference: the offset of the guest delta register (\textit{htimedelta}) is added to the \textit{time} value.
-If \textit{vstimecmp} is greater than \textit{time+htimedelta}, \textit{VSTIP} goes high and the VS-mode timer interrupt is generated.
-For a complete overview of the RISC-V timer architecture and a discussion on why the classic RISC-V timer specification incurs a significant performance penalty, we refer the interested reader to \cite{sa2021}.
+To enable direct control over timer interrupts in the HS/S-mode and VS-mode, the Sstc encompasses two additional comparators: (i) \textit{stimecmp} register to generate S/HS-mode timer interrupts and (ii) \textit{vstimecmp} register to generate VS-mode timer interrupts.
+Whenever the value of the system clock \textit{time} counter register is greater than the value on the comparators, a timer interrupt is generated.} For a complete overview of the RISC-V timer architecture and a discussion on why the classic RISC-V timer specification incurs a significant performance penalty, we refer the interested reader to \cite{sa2021}.